z4kn4fein/stashbox/README.md

   - `Lazy<>`, `Func<>`, `Tuple<>`
   - Parameter injection over factory method arguments e.g. `Func<TParam, TService>`, `Func<TParam1, TParam2, TService>`, etc. applied to subdependencies as well.
   - Nesting support e.g. `Tuple<TService, IEnumerable<Func<TParam, Lazy<TService1>>>>`.
- - **Custom resolvers** - the existing resolution operations can be extended by custom resolvers.
+ - **Custom resolvers** - the existing resolution operations can be extended with custom resolvers.
- - **Container extensions** - the functionality of the container can be extended by custom extensions, e.g. [Decorator extension](https://github.com/z4kn4fein/stashbox-decoratorextension)
+ - **Container extensions** - the functionality of the container can be extended with custom extensions, e.g. [Decorator extension](https://github.com/z4kn4fein/stashbox-decoratorextension)
- - **Custom configuration** - the behavior of the container can be controlled by custom configuration.
+ - **Custom configuration** - the behavior of the container can be controlled with custom configurations.
  - **Container validation** - the resolution graph can be validated by calling the `Validate()` function.

 ## Supported platforms